 After spending nearly two years with Jane, Sacks had acquired enough experience and connections to get started on his own business.

 Nearing his end at Jane, Sacks convinced a fellow coworker to quit with him to get started on a project he’d been considering since high school—an app that allows men to discover new brands and buy clothes in the most convenient way possible.
-He told another friend of his to join the team.
-Then, the three of them moved to San Diego, saved up some money, and started building their business idea.
+He asked another friend of his to join the team, then the three of them moved to San Diego, saved up some money, and started building their business.

 “We have two different types of guys we target with Cayenne,” Max Gleicher, cofounder of Cayenne, told San Diego Community Newspaper Group.
 “We target the guy who is intrinsically motivated to dress well—the one who doesn’t necessarily prioritize the mall, but who cares about dressing well and enjoys receiving compliments on their outfits.”